Ronaa-MX/wander_ways/README.md

-#wander_ways
+#Wander Ways
-Gamified app that helps you out mark the places that are visited and also creates routes for other new places you can travel to
+**Gamified app** that helps you out mark the places that are visited with picture to take of those sites and also help you out create routes for other new places you can travel to near sites you have already visited